 With this in mind, let’s end by reflecting that – contrary to what we’re often tempted to think, in practice if not always in theory – passive aggression is one of the worst ways to convey our negative feelings.
 If I have been caused upset, swearing enables me to express my feelings effectively at the expense of being offensive.
 Meanwhile, saying: ‘I’m jolly angry with you’ allows me to be inoffensive but at the expense of effectively expressing my feelings.

 By contrast, passive aggression is both offensive and a poor way of expressing feelings.
 This can be harmful: as psychologists recognise, by expressing our negative feelings indirectly and denying them if challenged, we miss out on the benefit of having those feelings acknowledged and discussed sympathetically.
 If we must convey what is potentially offensive, we would do well to allow ourselves a choice between expressiveness and offensiveness.
 Sometimes we might choose both.
-But there is rarely a need to choose neither.Make a donation
+But there is rarely a need to choose neither.Support Aeon: make a one-off donation